josefcohen96/GAMES/server/README.md

 ### WebSockets

 The server uses WebSockets to enable real-time communication between the client and server.
 This is particularly useful for multiplayer games where updates need to be sent instantly to all connected players.
 The `game.gateway.ts` file handles WebSocket connections and events, ensuring smooth and efficient communication.

+#### WebSocket Events

+The following WebSocket events are implemented:

+- **connection**: Triggered when a client connects to the server.
+Used to initialize the connection and set up necessary resources.
+- **disconnect**: Triggered when a client disconnects.
+Used to clean up resources and notify other players.
+- **joinRoom**: Allows a player to join a specific game room.
+The server validates the room ID and updates the room state.
+- **leaveRoom**: Allows a player to leave a game room.
+The server updates the room state and notifies other players.
+- **gameUpdate**: Sends updates about the game state to all players in the room.
+This includes player actions, scores, and other game-related data.
+- **chatMessage**: Handles chat messages sent by players in the room.
+The server broadcasts the message to all players in the room.

 ### JWT Authentication